Exploration. Discovery. Growth.

 This is what makes NYU Langone an exciting place to begin your career.
 You will learn from the best as you work alongside colleagues who are widely respected in their fields.
 What better place to start than that?

-As a Magnet®-recognized hospital, re-designated for the third time in 2014, NYU Langone is among the nation’s leaders in shaping the future of nursing.
-There are few better places to begin you career than here with us.
+As a Magnet®-recognized hospital, re-designated for the fourth time in 2019, NYU Langone is among the nation’s leaders in shaping the future of nursing.
+There are few better places to begin your career than here with us.

 All new graduate baccalaureate prepared nurses are participants in the program.
 After the new graduate nurse is oriented to their specific clinical unit, they participate in professional development and clinical seminars, while receiving support and mentorship to promote organizational engagement.